Gravitational Wave Astronomy With TianQin: Stellar physics

 Globular clusters are dense stellar systems containing approximately a million stars, with a half-mass radius on the order of 10~pc.
-The high central density enables the efficient production of binary black holes that may merge within a Hubble time.
+The high central density enables the efficient production of BBHs that may merge within a Hubble time.
 These BBHs are likely progenitors of GWs detected by ground-based observatories such as LIGO, Virgo, and KAGRA.
 However, distinguishing the progenitors of these GW events is challenging due to the limited available information.
 In particular, these GW progenitors can form either in dense star clusters through few-body interactions or in isolated binaries via binary stellar evolution.
 With a space-borne detector capable of observing low-frequency bands, it becomes possible to capture the early evolutionary phases of these BBHs, especially when their eccentricities have not yet been significantly circularized.
 This may allow us to identify high-eccentricity mergers, which are likely to originate in dense star clusters.
+The formation of IMBHs in dense environments and their connection to MBH seeds is explored in Section~\ref{subsec:MBHseed}.

 In addition, globular clusters are also regarded as environments likely to host IMBHs~\cite{portegies-zwart_mcmillan_2002,portegies-zwart_baumgardt_2004,giersz_leigh_2015,Hong2020,Morawski2018,Rizzuto2021,rantala_naab_2024,fujii_wang_2024,purohit_fagrione_2024,miller_hamilton_2002, gultekin_miller_2004, freitag_gurkan_2006, Reinoso2018, antonini_gieles_2019,Fragione:2019dtr, Gonzalez2021, Fragione2022a,fragione_loeb_2022, mapelli_et_al_2021}.
 However, given that the maximum mass of a normally formed star is typically limited to around $100~M_\odot$, such stars cannot directly evolve into IMBHs with masses exceeding $100~M_\odot$.
 Consequently, to produce an IMBH, a massive progenitor known as a very massive star (VMS) with a mass greater than $10^3~M_\odot$ is required.
 Such VMSs may form through multiple mergers of stars.
 This scenario raises challenges though that the time between two mergers must be shorter than the timescale for wind mass loss (approximately $\le 1~\text{Myr}$) for a VMS to grow effectively.
 This rapid merger phenomenon, referred to as runaway collisions, is expected to occur in dense star clusters like globular clusters~\cite{portegies-zwart_mcmillan_2002,portegies-zwart_baumgardt_2004}.
 Figure~\ref{fig:imbh} illustrates this runaway scenario to form IMBH in dense star clusters.